FTX

 FTX Trading Ltd., trading as FTX (Futures Exchange), is a bankrupt company that formerly operated a cryptocurrency exchange and crypto hedge fund.
-The exchange was founded in 2019 by Sam Bankman-Fried and Gary Wang and collapsed in 2022 after massive fraud perpetrated by Bankman-Fried and his partner Caroline Ellison forced the company to file for Chapter 11 bankruptcy.
+The exchange was founded in 2019 by Sam Bankman-Fried and Gary Wang and collapsed in 2022.

-At its peak in July 2021, the company had over one million users and was the third-largest cryptocurrency exchange by volume.
-As of November 2022, FTX was the third-largest digital currency exchange boasting an active trading volume of US$10 billion and a valuation of $32 billion.
+At its peak in July 2021, the company had over one million users and was the third-largest cryptocurrency exchange by volume, and its app was widely advertised as a "safe, easy way to get into crypto".
+As of November 2022, FTX was the third-largest digital currency exchange boasting an active daily trading volume of US$10 billion and a valuation of $32 billion.
 FTX is incorporated in Antigua and Barbuda and headquartered in the Bahamas.
 FTX is closely associated with FTX.US, a separate exchange available to US residents.

 Since November 11, 2022, FTX has been in Chapter 11 bankruptcy proceedings in the US court system.
 Public concern began with rumors of unethical and fraudulent inter-company transfers of client funds.
 In November 2022 CoinDesk also raised concerns stating that FTX's partner firm Alameda Research held a significant portion of its assets in FTX's native token (FTT).
 Following this revelation, rival exchange Binance's CEO Changpeng Zhao announced that Binance would sell its holdings of the token, which was quickly followed by a spike in customer withdrawals from FTX.

 FTX was unable to meet the demand for customer withdrawals.
 Binance signed a letter of intent to acquire the firm, with due diligence to follow, to ensure that customers could recover their assets from FTX in a timely manner, but Binance withdrew its offer the next day, citing reports of mishandled customer funds and U.S. agency investigations.
 On December 12, 2022, founder Sam Bankman-Fried was arrested by the Bahamian authorities for financial offences, at the request of the US government.
 The current CEO of FTX is John J. Ray III, who specializes in recovering funds from failed corporations.